JuliaDiff/DifferentiationInterface.jl/DifferentiationInterface/docs/src/explanation/operators.md

 !!! warning
     The `prep` object is the last argument before `backend` and it is always mutated, regardless of the bang `!` in the operator name.
+    As a consequence preparation is **not thread safe** and  sharing  `prep` object between threads may lead to undefined behavior.
+If you need to run differentiation concurrently, prepare separate `prep` objects for each thread.

 ### Reusing preparation